171.07 Information on license and identification card.

 (d) At the request of the license or card holder, the department shall cancel the standby or temporary custodian indication without additional charge.
 However, this paragraph does not prohibit a fee that may be applicable for a duplicate or replacement license or card, renewal of a license, or other service applicable to a driver's license or identification card.

 (e) Notwithstanding sections 13.08, subdivision 1, and 13.69, the department and department employees are conclusively presumed to be acting in good faith when employees rely on statements made, in person or by telephone, by persons purporting to be law enforcement and subsequently release information described in paragraph (b).
 When acting in good faith, the department and department personnel are immune from civil liability and not subject to suit for damages resulting from the release of this information.

 (f) The department and its employees:

-(2) are immune from all civil liability and not subject to suit for damages resulting from a claim that any parent with legal custody of a child has not signed the form or that a parent who has court-ordered visitation rights to the child did not consent to the agreement.
+(2) are immune from all civil liability and not subject to suit for damages resulting from a claim that the designation was not legally valid and enforceable.

 (g) Of the fees received by the department under this subdivision: